carharv/SmartDoorLock/README.md

    **3D Printed Enclosure:**

-   You can download the STI files in the repository.
+   You can download the STL files in the repository.
 If you don't personally have a 3D printer, most public libraries and universities      have one.
 Additionally, you can use a service like ShapeWays to have the parts printed and mailed to you.
 Feel free to design and        print your own enclosure, or make it out of wood or something.

    **Connecting everything together:**